 Prescott also has a much higher population of 42,700 compared with Sedona which has just 10,300 residents.

-As Sedona is much more popular with tourists and much smaller, it can get very crowded especially in the main uptown area of town.
+As Sedona is much more popular with tourists and much smaller, I noticed that it got very crowded especially in the main uptown area of town.
 This area of Sedona is very commercial.

-Despite being bigger, Prescott has more of a small-town vibe and feels much more relaxed and laid-back compared with Sedona.
+Despite being bigger, I thought that Prescott had more of a small-town vibe and felt much more relaxed and laid-back compared with Sedona.

 There’s lots to do in both Sedona and Prescott however Sedona has a much wider range of activities to choose from.

-Most people also rate Sedona’s scenery to be much more interesting and beautiful compared with Prescott.
+I also think that Sedona’s scenery is much more interesting and beautiful compared with Prescott’s.

 Activities In Sedona

-Most people come to Sedona to see the epic red rock scenery and stunning landscapes.
+Most people come to Sedona to see the epic red rock scenery and stunning landscapes which is initially what also attracted me to the town.

 There are so many different ways to enjoy Sedona’s magnificent scenery both from the air or from the land.